Yamilet Sempe: Recognition

 In 2020, Sempé won placement to be selected to represent the United States in the Exposition Internationale D’Aquarelle (International Watercolor Exhibition) with her piece Los Colores de la Amistad (The Colors of Friendship) from her Geometric series, which travelled internationally to France and Vietnam.
 In 2021 Sempé participated in the Women Everytime exhibition of women artists in Miami International Fine Arts.

 In 2024 Sempé participated in the Art Basel Miami-affiliated exhibition Forbidden Fruit.
 The exhibition was noteworthy for becoming the largest documented exhibition of Cuban erotic art ever held and for drawing international coverage and more than 1,000 attendees to its opening during Miami Art Week 2024.

-In September of 2024, Sempé’s work was entered into the permanent collection of the Alvin Sherman Library, Research, and Information Technology Center in Fort Lauderdale.
+In September 2024, Sempé’s work was entered into the permanent collection of the Alvin Sherman Library, Research, and Information Technology Center in Fort Lauderdale.
 A part of Nova Southeastern University and the Broward County Library system, the Alvin Sherman is notable for being one of the largest libraries in the state of Florida and for holding an extensive public art collection that includes original works by Salvador Dalí, Dale Chihuly, and Peter Max.
 Within it, Sempé’s work Fusion (2018), of her Geometric series, was selected to be part of the inauguration of the Marta Permuy Legacy Collection, and unveiled in an exhibition during Hispanic Heritage Month of 2024 alongside the works of other notable Cuban artist Adriano Nicot, AGalban, Mario Torroella, and Margarita Cano.

-In December of 2024, Sempé was entered into the permanent collection of the Wilzig Museum in Miami Beach.
+In December 2024, Sempé was entered into the permanent collection of the Wilzig Museum in Miami Beach.

 In October 2025, Sempé was cited by Artful Interior magazine as one of five Contemporary Abstract artist redefining Geometric painting.

 In addition to her exhibiting and commissioned career, Sempé has also engaged in cultural philanthropy in using her art to support causes, including donating work to raise funds for charities supporting health, children and families.
 Recipients have included the Family Resource Center’s work to assist abused children, as well as the Beauty of Sight Foundation for blindness.